Diagram's Kevin Apgar shares common content accessibility mistakes and how to avoid them using Episerver.

 5. Minnesota Wild

-That is bad.
+This is bad.
 Very bad.
-Try using OL (since this is an example of a numbered list) and LI tags instead and use CSS to style the lists to your taste.
+Try using OL (since this is an example of a ordered list) and LI tags instead of P tags and typed numbers and then use CSS to style the list to your taste.

 - Winnipeg Jets

 - Chicago Blackhawks (Last place hurts even with compliant code.)

 While it may not look too terribly different, to a screen reader and the person using that assistive technology, it makes a world of difference.

 Don't fall into the trap of coding your page templates with a generic page title that contains just your organization's name in the title bar.
 Page titles should be unique relative to the rest of the pages on your site but descriptive enough to get the point across while being less than 60 total characters in length, for SEO (and you thought keeping below 140 characters in Twitter was tough).
 Sticking to these guidelines will keep your page distinguishable from the rest of your site but still optimizes it for search engines.
 Oh, and the page title should come before your site name.

 With our clients, we prefer to set the page title base and separator in the site settings within Episerver.
 Then, when you create a new page, the page title you give it is appended with that separator (the colon in the image above) and page title base (company name) automagically.